Edward Fitzherbert, 13th Baron Stafford

-Admiral Edward Stafford Fitzherbert, 13th Baron Stafford, KCB, GOTE (17 April 1864 – 28 September 1941) was an English peer, holding the title Baron Stafford.
+Admiral Edward Stafford Fitzherbert, 13th Baron Stafford, KCB (17 April 1864 – 28 September 1941) was an English peer, holding the title Baron Stafford.
 He was also a Royal Navy officer who went on to be Commander-in-Chief, Cape of Good Hope Station.

 Naval career

 Fitzherbert joined the Royal Navy in 1877.
 He was promoted to commander on 30 June 1899, and during the summer of 1902 was appointed in command of the protected cruiser HMS Cambrian, senior officer′s ship on the South East Coast of America Station.
-Promoted to Captain in 1904, he was given command of the battleship HMS Albemarle, of the training ship HMS Impregnable and then of the armoured cruiser HMS Bedford which ran aground in 1910.
+Promoted to captain in 1904, he was given command of the battleship HMS Albemarle, of the training ship HMS Impregnable and then of the armoured cruiser HMS Bedford which ran aground in 1910, leading him to be found guilty of negligence.

 He served in World War I as Director of Mines and Torpedoes from October 1915 and saw the introduction of the highly successful Coastal Motor Boat craft and the variant of this, the first unmanned Radio Controlled naval vessels, the Distant Control Boats.
 He was Commander-in-Chief, Cape of Good Hope Station from May 1918.
 He became a full Admiral on retirement in 1925.

 On 14 June 1919, he was made a Grand Officer of the Order of the Tower and Sword by the Portuguese President João do Canto e Castro.